stfc/PSyclone/doc/user_guide/dynamo0p3.rst

    to do this.)
 Any scalar arguments must therefore be declared in the metadata as `GH_READ` - see :ref:`below<lfric-kernel-valid-access>`

-6) Kernels must be written to operate on a single DoF, such that single DoFs can be provided to the Kernel within a loop over the DoFs of a field.
+6) Kernels must be written to operate on a single DoF, such that field values at the same dof location/index can be provided to the Kernel within a loop over the DoFs of given fields.

 .. _lfric-api-kernel-metadata: